 2 as determined over a sampling period of 15 minutes

-The following guide has been prepared using information and data from sources considered to be technically reliable and is believed to be correct.
+The Guide for Compliance has been prepared using information and data from sources considered to be technically reliable and is believed to be correct.
 Materion makes no warranties, expressed or implied, as to the accuracy of the information contained herein.
 Materion cannot anticipate all conditions under which this information and the subject products may be used and the actual conditions of use are beyond its control.
 The user is responsible for evaluating all available information when using the subject product for any particular use and complying with all federal, state, provincial and local laws, directives, statutes and regulations.

 If you have questions while using this guide do not hesitate to contact us: